92181/calculator/README.md

-# JS Calculator
+# Simple JS Calculator
 A small and lightweight calculator library/template, It gives a good illustration on how a calculator parses a string and resolves the containing calculation.
 It has no dependencies and can be used freely in a web application for example.
 It is also fairly light-weight.

 Various things that it can do are...
 * Handle floating point inaccuracies and return a high resolution result.